microsoft/AzureDevOpsDemoGenerator/docs/FAQ.md

 # Frequently Asked Questions

-Here area the few frequetly asked questions or the knows issues
+Here are the few frequetly asked questions or the knows issues

 1. **Q: What are pre-requisites to use Azure DevOps Demo Generator?**<br>
 **A:** You just need to have an organization with all the permissions required to create or manage the project.